vitest-dev/vitest/packages/snapshot/README.md

     })
   }
   return {
+    // the name is hard-coded, it should be inside another function, so Vitest can find the actual test file where it was called (parses call stack trace + 2)
+    // you can override this behaviour in SnapshotState's `_inferInlineSnapshotStack` method by providing your own SnapshotState to SnapshotClient constructor
-    toMatchInlineSnapshot: __INLINE_SNAPSHOT__,
+    toMatchInlineSnapshot: (...args) => __INLINE_SNAPSHOT__(...args),
   }
 }

 const options = {
-  updateSnapshot: 'none',
+  updateSnapshot: 'new',
   snapshotEnvironment: environment,
 }

 await client.setTest(getCurrentFilepath(), getCurrentTestName(), options)

-// uses pretty-format, so it requires quotes
+// uses "pretty-format", so it requires quotes
-// also naming is hard coded when parsing test files wrapper('text 1').toMatchInlineSnapshot('"text 1"')
-wrapper('text 2').toMatchInlineSnapshot('"text 2"')
+// also naming is hard-coded when parsing test files wrapper('text 1').toMatchInlineSnapshot() wrapper('text 2').toMatchInlineSnapshot('"text 2"')

 const result = await client.resetCurrent() // this saves files and returns SnapshotResult